Joint Replacement Program

 The program is designed to support and guide patients through each aspect of their surgery.
-Personal guidance is provided for each patient by the Program Coordinator, from the time the surgery is booked and continuing until after the patient returns home from the hospital or short term rehabilitation.
+Personal guidance is provided for each patient by the Program Coordinator, from the time the surgery is booked and continuing until after the patient returns home from the hospital.
 Patient support includes making discharge arrangements, coordinating home care and rehabilitation services.

 Ask the Center for Joint Replacement Program Coordinator

 The program emphasizes patient education, including informational seminars for people considering surgery and preoperative classes for patients scheduled for the procedure.
-Preoperative classes are designed to address patient questions and concerns and include presentations and Q&A sessions with the Program Coordinator, a physical therapist and a case manager.
+Preoperative classes are designed to address patient questions and concerns and include presentations and Q&A opportunity.

 Learn more about Patient Education and Planning for Joint Replacement Surgery